oppongk23/cats-or-dogs/README.md

 The model is saved and deployed on a local server using Flask.
 The model state file, has been excluded from the repo due to its large size.

 The flask folder contains the "app.py" file which shows the steps followed in deploying the model.

+More information can be found in the [https://pytorch.org/tutorials/recipes/deployment_with_flask.html](Pytorch documentation)

 The two test images which were used to test the deployed model were downloaded from: